 I resolve it by attempting to balance work, leisure, time with family, and time on hobbies.

-Yet, returning to the start of this post, while updating our portfolios I began to mentally project some of our annual income; I have a steady income writing for Investopedia.com, selling books, and marketing financially related products and services I believe in.
+Yet, returning to the beginning of this story – while updating our portfolios I began to mentally project some of our annual income and realize that we have enough, and that having more money will not equal greater success, nor happiness.

 Yet this question also relates to your age and stage in life.
 If you’re looking to buy a house, maybe working that second job is really important right now.
 Or maybe you have a ton of debt and are determined to get it paid off.
 Then every extra cent earned is important.